If You’re Not Angry About Chikesia Clemons, You’re Not Paying Attention

-I cried while watching the video of 25-year-old Chikesia Clemons at a Waffle House in Saraland, Alabama.
-Chikesia could have easily been me, my friends, or my cousins.
+While watching the video of 25-year-old Chikesia Clemons at a Waffle House in Saraland, Alabama, I realized Chikesia could have easily been me, my friends, or my cousins.

 The clip, which circulated on social media yesterday, shows Chikesia sitting in a chair clutching her purse, while three white male police officers surround her, yelling and leaning over her before she’s wrestled to the ground with her breasts exposed.
 Throughout the incident, she repeatedly asks what she did wrong.
-“You’re not going to grab on me like that, no,” Clemons says to one officer.
+“You’re not going to grab on me like that, no,” Chikesia says to one officer.
 “What are you doing?”
-Clemons asks another.
+Chikesia asks another.
 “I’ll break your arm, that’s what I’m about to do,” one responds.
 The other patrons of the Waffle House, mostly white, continue to quietly eat their food.

 According to Chikesia’s mother, who spoke with Alabama Local, her daughter and her friend Canita Adams — who filmed the incident — had requested plastic flatware for their to-go meals.
 They were reportedly told it would cost them an additional 50 cents, and requested the number for their corporate offices to complain.
 Then, the police were called.